hrvojerados/bioinf/README.md

 We used "small_vector" data structure from Boost library.

+We used *E. coli* genome for generating test cases from: https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000005845.2/

 This software is open for others to use as per MIT license.